 2. Shred each of the remaining sections in a food processor.

 3. You end up with 3 – 6 ounce packages of shredded cheese and 6 – 1 ounce sticks.
 I cut once stick into chunks and put it on my salad.
 I paid 6.25 for the chunk of cheese.
 It would cost me $12.00 if I bought the cheese already shredded and a package of crumbles.

 The first way I posted to cut cheese was…

 Cut it yourself.
 My husband likes a slice of cheese on his sandwich at lunch.
 I am a salad girl and I like chunks of cheese or cheese crumbles on my salad.
 We prefer real cheese over cheese food.
 We no longer purchase packages of sliced, individually wrapped cheese.
 We now buy a pound of cheese.
 I cut the end off to make the chunk the size of a piece of bread.
 David slices it up for his sandwiches.
 I cut the end piece into cubes and have enough for five or six cubes of cheese on my salad all week-long.
 Another trick is to slice the end and use two narrow pieces of cheese per sandwich.
 It goes a lot further.”

 Well, you can probably guess what happened!
 I never got around to making that broth.
-I had been slicing up the celery and adding it to my salad for lunch.
+I sliced up the celery and added it to my salad for lunch.
 It is still crunchy.
-Yesterday, I went through my vegetable drawer and at the bottom I found the celery tops.
+Yesterday, I went through my vegetable drawer and at the bottom, I found the celery tops.
 They didn’t look so good!

 I learned three things: